George Manuhu

 George Sulai Manuhu CSM is a judge of the Supreme Court of Papua New Guinea for Port Moresby.
 He was Chief Magistrate of Papua New Guinea before he was appointed to the court.
 He was also a lawyer with the Public Solicitors Office for four years and was a District Court Magistrate for 11 years.
 He was appointed to the position in 2005, and had his ten-year term renewed on June 4, 2015.

 Biography

-Geita is a Christian.
+Manuhu is a Christian.
 In 2017, he was awarded the Companion of the Order of the Star of Melanesia.
 He attended primary school at Vorei Primary School, and high school at Manus High School.
 He took a four-year law degree from the University of Papua New Guinea, graduating in 1987.